RWTH-EBC/TEASER/doc/teaser.Logic.BuildingObjects.TypeBuildings.rst

 **Description**

-The UseConditionsOffice18599 module contains the useconditions for the typebuildings according to the DIN V 18599 (fixme) and the SIA 2024 (fixme).
+The UseConditionsOffice18599 module contains the useconditions for the typebuildings according to the DIN V 18599 :cite:`DINV1859910` and the SIA 2024 :cite:`SwissSocietyofEngineersandArchitects.March2006`.
 In detail the attributes are structured in the following sections:

 * Usage and operation times